beqom Acquires Our Tandem to Transform Performance and Rewards

-What a busy and incredible week at HR Tech in Las Vegas.
+What a busy and incredible week at HR Technology Conference in Las Vegas.
 The past few days here at the Venetian, I have been struck by the transformation of HR over the last 5 years, where we are now is almost unrecognizable to its former self.

 The future of HR is awash with AI/robots/machine learning and endless analytics tools that provide many levels of transformation.
 Robots are everywhere; in presentations, USBs and cute giveaways for the kids.
 Making robots friendly to all seems to be everyone’s game, not discussed as openly, is a flip side to this strategy that will perhaps lead HR back into the more familiar territory of redundancies and upskilling.
 Many commentators invested energy in reassuring us, endlessly, that the pace of transition is slow and our workers will be upskilled into more interesting jobs, avoiding the repetitive tasks of old.
 For us, HR directors and business partners, I think we have been here before.

 Analytics and predictive analytics continue as hot topics, although I’m not convinced anyone quite knows what to do with them yet.
 Despite this, I could not ignore the excitement in the room, as the future of HR was envisioned as one that can change our working lives, and for the better.
 Thought leadership focused on the importance of moving with the tide and welcoming the future of technology and data with solutions to overcome current HR problems.

 An interesting talk that embodies this message, spoke about encouraging HR to embrace experiments; Easier to get up and running, and a licence to bypass many of the restrictions brought on by traditional approaches, including stakeholder management, procurement and other internal barriers.
 A strong emphasis on moving in this direction is to obtain data in order to make your business case.
 Overall, it sounds like a clever way forward for many who may struggle to convince multiple stakeholders of the benefits of moving to agile ways of working.